pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Select the "Locale" and Notification email address corresponding to the person or team in charge of the resource.

 Once you are happy with your choices, click :btn:Save and continue with more settings:.

+Under "Properties", assign properties to the resource.
+For instance, if you are adding a guide and they speak English and Toki Pona, click the "Languages" field and select `English` and `Toki Pona`.

+Under "Availability timetable", define when the resource is available.
+Click the :btn-icon:fa3-plus: Add rule: button.
+Assume, for instance, your guide's availability is expected to stay the same July through September 2027.
+They will work Monday through Friday from 8 AM to 4 PM.
+They will not be available on Tuesday at 12 AM to 2 PM because of a weekly team meeting.

+In that case, you enter a "Start" date of `2027-07-01` and an "End" of `2027-09-30`.
+Select all days from Monday through Friday.
+Select a "Start time" of `09:00:00` and an end time of `17:00:00`.
+Click the :btn:Save: button.

+Click the :btn-icon:fa3-plus: Add rule: button again.
+Enter the same "Start" and "End" times as above.
+Check "Tuesday".
+Enter a "Start time" of `12:00:00` and an "End time" of `14:00:00`.
+Under "Available", select "Resource is unavailable".
+Click the :btn:Save: button.

+The calendar view under "Resulting availability" will now display the available times for this resource.
+Once you are happy with your configuration of the resource, click the :btn:Save: button.

 ### Creating a product for scheduling